Graphical User Interface Testing: Squish GUI Tester

 Squish for Qt

-It allows testing applications written with Qt Widgets, QML, Qt Quick, Qt Webkit and Qt WebEngine.
+Allows testing applications written with Qt Widgets, QML, Qt Quick, Qt Webkit, and Qt WebEngine.

-The license allows you to test these applications when running on desktop (Windows, MacOS, Linux, Solaris) and mobile (iOS, Android).
+The license allows testing these applications when running on desktop (Windows, MacOS, Linux, Solaris) and on mobile (iOS, Android).

 Squish for Web

-The license allows you to test these applications when running on desktop (Windows, MacOS, Linux, Solaris) and mobile (iOS, Android).
+The license allows testing these applications when running on desktop (Windows, MacOS, Linux, Solaris) and on mobile (iOS, Android).

 Squish for Mobile

-Allows testing of native Android and iOS applications, including support for Webkit content.
+Allows testing native applications for Android and iOS, including support for Webkit content.

-The license allows you to test these applications when running on mobile devices and emulators.
+The license allows testing these applications when running on mobile devices and emulators.

 Squish for Java

-Allows testing of applications written with AWT, SWT, RCP, Swing and Java Fx, including support for Webkit.
+Allows testing applications written with AWT, SWT, RCP, Swing, and Java FX, including Webkit support.

 Squish for Windows

-It allows testing applications written with MFC, Win Forms and WPF, including support for automation via MSAA and UIAutomation.
+Allows testing applications written with MFC, Win Forms, and WPF, including support for automation via MSAA and UIAutomation.

 Squish for Mac